Travis Scott should have stopped Astroworld, Houston fire chief says

 Samuel Pena says Travis Scott should have called an end to the concert at the first sign of trouble

-Travis Scott should have stopped the fatal Astroworld show as soon as he noticed the crowd was in danger, the Houston Fire Chief says.
+Travis Scott should have stopped the fatal Astroworld show as soon as he noticed the crowd was suffering casualties, the Houston Fire Chief says.

-“The artist has command of that crowd,” Chief Samuel Pena told The Today Show.
+“The artist has command of that crowd,” Samuel Pena told The Today Show.

 “If he notices something going on, he can certainly pause that performance, turn on the lights and say, ‘Hey, we’re not going to continue until this thing is resolved,’” Mr Pena said.